Life Insurance for Behcet’s Disease

 How Medications Affect Underwriting

 Medication use doesn’t automatically hurt you—what matters is why you’re taking it, how stable you are, and whether there are complications.
-Carriers commonly see medications such as:
+Carriers commonly see medications such as colchicine, intermittent steroids, immunosuppressants, and biologics depending on the disease pattern.

 Term vs Permanent Coverage for Behcet’s

 Term life insurance is usually the first choice for families who want the most coverage for the lowest premium.
-If you qualify at an acceptable rate, term can be a simple way to lock in protection for 10–30 years.
+If you qualify at an acceptable rate, term can be a simple way to lock in protection for 10–30 years, especially during the years when income replacement and debt protection matter most.

 Permanent life insurance (whole life or universal life) may be attractive if you want lifelong coverage, estate planning benefits, or you anticipate needing coverage beyond a term period.
 Some clients also prefer permanent coverage when they expect health conditions could make future coverage harder later.

-If you’re weighing these options, we typically compare them within the context of your budget, timeline, and long-term goals—then match carriers that have consistent autoimmune underwriting results.
+We typically compare options within the context of your budget, timeline, and goals—then match carriers that have consistent autoimmune underwriting results.

 If You’ve Been Declined Before